syxolk/euro2024/README.md

     git pull
     npm install
-    gulp

 ## Notes

 - Bower is no longer needed.
 We use gulp now.
-Install `gulp-cli` globally and run `gulp`.
 You can delete the `bower_components` folder.

 ## Credits
 Icons made by [Papedesign][papedesign] from [www.flaticon.com][flaticon] is